chynapb/sneakerheadz/README.md

 # SneakerHeadz

 E-commerce sneaker store that allows users to browse sneakers, add items to their cart, and complete the checkout process.
-Utilizes Stripe for payment processing.
+Utilizes React, Express.js, and Stripe for payment processing.

 **`Note`**: When completing the Stripe checkout process: